 Courses in textiles are open to students in Grades 9 through 12.
 No prerequisites required.
 Students will supply own fabric, patterns and notions.
-There are 3 streams of study available:
+There are 3 areas of study that will be covered throughout the course:

 Sewing: Students will refresh their knowledge of the sewing machine operation and be introduced to the serger.
 They will complete various sample projects to develop and practice new skills.
-This course offers students the flexibility of working on personal projects with a focus on independent study and interest.
+Students will also be offered flexibility of working on personal projects based on independent study and interest.

-Arts and Design: This course is for students who like DIY crafts but do not necessarily wish to construct garments using a sewing machine.
+Arts and Design: Another area of textiles includes DIY crafts and does not always include use of a sewing machine.
 Projects may include soft sculptures, upcycled projects, holiday crafts, knitting and crocheting, jewelry making and home décor items.
 Students will identify various principles and elements of design from other cultures and learn about textile fundamentals.